All Undergraduate/Transfer/Graduate Students

 - Major/minor scales (2-octaves) with articulations as determined by audition committee

-Applicants should bring drum sticks and mallets.
+Applicants should bring drum sticks and mallets and demonstrate proficiency on multiple instruments.

 - Snare Drum: Concert-style snare drum solo demonstrating concert rolls, flams, ruffs